 An opiate is an analgesic depressant drug produced from a morphine derivative of the opium of a poppy plant.
 The three main morphine derivative opiates are codeine, morphine, and heroin.
 Most painkillers are synthetic opiates (opioids), and they include such drugs as:

 Opiates are narcotic painkillers prescribed by doctors and physicians to help manage pain.
-While most are effective in managing pain when taken responsibly, misusing opiates can cause physical and emotional addiction that results in unmanageability in life and excruciating withdrawal symptoms.
+While most are effective in managing pain when taken responsibly, misusing opiates can cause physical and emotional addiction that results in unmanageability in life and intense withdrawal symptoms.

 Opiate Withdrawal Symptoms

 Opiate withdrawal symptoms develop after stopping or drastically decreasing one’s use of opiates.
 Addicts develop a strong physical and emotional dependence on opiates and need to continue the use of opiates to prevent the withdrawal symptoms from occurring.

 Over time an addict will need to increase the amount of opiates he or she takes in order to achieve the same effects from the drug.
 For any opiate addict, withdrawal symptoms can begin as soon as 12 hours after the last dose, and the symptoms (referred to as dope sick) have a unique onset.
 The most notable early sign of opiate withdrawal is frequent yawning, having no connection to fatigue of any kind.
 This symptom is a nervous system response, and most opiate addicts who have experienced withdrawal before become frantic over the impending full withdrawal.
 After the yawning starts, an opiate addict can be assured that he or she will feel the effects of a full withdrawal within the coming 3-4 hours (depending on the individual) if more opiates are not taken.
 Some of the symptoms of full opiate withdrawal are: